-4/30/21 Update: Lt.
-Gov. Josh Green states that vaccinated trans-pacific visitors to Hawaii will likely be exempted from the pre-travel COVID-19 testing soon after 7/4/21.
+5/24/21 Update: Governor Ige states that he is still targeting 7/4/21 to allow vaccinated trans-pacific visitors to Hawaii to be exempted from the pre-travel COVID-19 testing.

 Hawaii Could Allow Fully Trans-Pacific Vaccinated Travelers to Skip Quarantine Soon After July 4, 2021.
 Hawaii's Lt.
 Gov. Josh Green notes that Hawaii's pilot vaccine passport program for inter-island travelers could start as early by May 1.
 If that goes well, it could be expanded to U.S. trans-Pacific passengers a month later.
 Green says, however, that Hawaii won't allow exemptions for the foreseeable future for international travelers due to the increasing number of COVID-19 variants (although many of these variants have already been identified in parts of the U.S.).